mikecancode/original-hexagonal-rooms/readme.txt

 3) Write tictactoe.rb (non AI, program plays poorly enough that a win is required from the player).
 DO NOT move on until the code is finished as a standalone game!
 4) Write a boss battle standalone (six questions whose answers include the six colors of the game, without the player knowing)!
 5) Code the ending framework including integrating the boss battle, to be triggered when each room has 3 wins.
+6) Clean up the indenting in all files.
-6) Clean up the code, refactor it and test it extensively (ongoing projects).
+7) Clean up the code, refactor it and test it extensively (ongoing projects).

 That's it for now....